TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/enemies_and_obstacles.md

 Obstacles can also be almost indistinguishable from an enemy, except the party needs to do something clever to defeat them!

 !!! warning "The Devouring Tree (Level 6)"
     **To defeat:** You can't defeat the Devouring Tree, but you can escape it!
 Roots block the stairs up from where you came and the stairs down deeper into the labyrinth.
-You can _Make Progress_ until you clear them, then escape beyond!
+You can <i class="fa-solid fa-gears"></i> _Make Progress_ until you clear them, then escape beyond!

     60/60 Entrance